ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

 .. rubric:: lbdex/Chapter3_2/InstPrinter/LLVMBuild.txt
 .. literalinclude:: ../../../lib/Target/Cpu0/InstPrinter/LLVMBuild.txt

-Cpu0GenAsmWrite.inc has the implementation of Cpu0InstPrinter::printInstruction() and Cpu0InstPrinter::getRegisterName().
+Cpu0GenAsmWrite.inc has the implementations of Cpu0InstPrinter::printInstruction() and Cpu0InstPrinter::getRegisterName().
 Both of these functions can be auto-generated from the information we defined in Cpu0InstrInfo.td and Cpu0RegisterInfo.td.